kkashleva/SemChangeDetection/models/README.md

 - --targets_path
   Path to a .txt file with target words
-- --corpora_path
+- --corpora_paths
   Paths to corpora separated with ; The entire string with paths has to be surrounded with quotes
+- --corpora_language
+  One of these: english, german, latin, swedish
 - --output_path
   Path to a folder for processed files

 #### Sample usage:

---targets_path Data/targets.txt --corpora_paths "Data/ccoha1.txt;Data/ccoha2.txt" --output_folder Test
+--targets_path Data/targets.txt --corpora_paths "Data/ccoha1.txt;Data/ccoha2.txt" --corpora_language english
+--output_folder Test

 ## run_mlm.py